 Health - Medical

 An applicant previously assessed with a disqualifying physical or mental disability or disease will need to:

-- Have a physician determine if your medical condition makes it impossible for you to drive safely.
+- Have a licensed physician determine if your medical condition makes it impossible for you to drive safely.

 - Have a licensed physician fill out a .

 - The medical evaluation form (DS-287) should be mailed or faxed by the licensed physician directly to:

 Conyers, GA 30013